storj/storj/docs/blueprints/sparse-order-storage.md

 will sign the new state (which includes the Merkle root and the new bandwidth totals for that window), store it, and submit the signed state to the storage node.

-The storage node will store that signed state for the next batch order submission for that window.
+The storage node will store the signed state for the next batch order submission for that window.

+If the Merkle root doesn't match what the Satellite has at the outset, the Satellite will attempt to figure out what went wrong.
+It will compare the hash the Satellite has with the target hash of the batch.
+If that matches, then the batch has already been submitted.
+If that doesn't match, then it will process each Order in timestamp order and consider if any intermediate states have a matching root.
+If the Satellite can't discover what went wrong, it will fail the batch.
+To increase the chances that a Window isn't lost due to this, the Storage Node will, once submitting a batch, never change the batch until it confirms the batch has been successful.

-Bandwidth rollups are as simple as querying the bandwidth totals out of the signed state structures per node per window.
+Storage node bandwidth rollups are as simple as querying the bandwidth totals out of the signed state structures per node per window.
+Bucket bandwidth rollups will continue to work the usual way.

 ## Other concerns